anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 IBC-related transaction for some messages or packets makes a packet.
 For example, when a transaction wants to transfer a token between ledgers, it should make a packet including `FungibleTokenPacketData` to specify the sender, receiver, token, and amount.

 ### Store IBC-related data
 The IBC-related transaction can write IBC-related data to check the state or to be proved by other ledgers according to IBC protocol.
-Its storage key should be prefixed with `InternalAddress::Ibc` and a specific character `^` to protect them from other storage operations.
+Its storage key should be prefixed with `InternalAddress::Ibc` to protect them from other storage operations.
 The paths(keys) for Tendermint client are defined by [ICS 24](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#path-space).
-For example, a client state will be stored with a key `#IBC/^/clients/{client_id}/clientState`.
+For example, a client state will be stored with a key `#IBC_encoded_addr/clients/{client_id}/clientState`.

 ### Emit IBC event
 The ledger should set an IBC event to `events` in the ABCI response to allow relayers to get the events.
 The transaction execution should return `TxResult` including an event.
 IBC relayer can subscribe the ledger with Tendermint RPC and get the event.